adityaverma0029/Diabetes-Healthcare-analysis/README.md

 -Data Preprocessing: Cleaning data, handling 50 different columns of patient information, and preparing features for modeling.
 -Modeling: Training classifiers to distinguish between readmitted and non-readmitted patients.
 -Evaluation: Using ROC-AUC, Precision, Recall, and F1-score to validate model performance.
-**Key Insights & Impact**
+</br>**Key Insights & Impact**
-Risk Identification: The model successfully identifies high-risk patients who are likely to be readmitted within 30 days.
+-Risk Identification: The model successfully identifies high-risk patients who are likely to be readmitted within 30 days.

-Cost Savings: Provides a framework for calculating the net benefit of preventative interventions.
+-Cost Savings: Provides a framework for calculating the net benefit of preventative interventions.

-Clinical Recommendations: Offers actionable insights based on patient demographics and medical history.
+-Clinical Recommendations: Offers actionable insights based on patient demographics and medical history.